-5.20.1.
-Streams shall be buffered at Carolina North consistent with the conservation easements provided for in Section 5.5.1 and the stormwater management standards of Section 5.6 of this Agreement.
-Development at Carolina North shall be consistent with the Resource Conservation District regulations of the Town applicable as of the date of this Agreement.
+- 5.20.1.
+Streams shall be buffered on the Carolina North Tract consistent with the conservation easements provided for in Section 5.5.1 and the stormwater management standards of Section 5.6 of this Agreement.
+Development at the Carolina North Project shall be consistent with the Resource Conservation District regulations of the Town applicable as of the date of this Agreement.
 All activities designated as permitted uses or special uses in Table 3.6.3-2 of the LUMO that are consistent with this Agreement shall be designed in compliance with this Section.
 The Annual Report shall include a description of all such improvements made in the previous year and document compliance with the provisions of this Section.
-Each individual site development permit application shall demonstrate that compliance.
+Each individual site development permit application shall demonstrate that compliance. - 5.20.2.

-5.20.2.
 The University and the Town shall review opportunities for (1) restoration or enhancement of riparian buffers, (2) coordination between wildlife or natural corridors along streams and essential utility lines, greenways, and (3) appropriate stream access.